Today I made an offering to Loki

-I quickly realized that Fox is cunning and quick, and upon a closer look, I saw that this Fox wore three colors in the form of three threads twisted red, yellow and green, that twined down the back and around and around the tail.
+I quickly realized that Fox is cunning and quick, and upon a closer look, I saw that this Fox wore three colors in the form of three threads twisted red, yellow and green, that twined down its back and around and around its tail.

-The Fox had threads in his fur that are red and yellow and green.
+The Fox had threads in its fur that are red and yellow and green.

-And Fox licked my face and I asked if he would lead me out of the dark cave when it was time.
+As Fox licked my face, I asked if it would lead me out of the dark cave when it was time.

 And Fox nodded.
 As I prepared to carve the runes, I realized something important.

-Because I had to carve his name into the candle.
+Because I had to carve its name into the candle.
 F O K S

 And when I had finished blooding and galdring those runes, Fox bowed again and licked my face, saying: